babbleberry/rpi4-osdev/part6-breakout/README.md

 First, we check if we need to move the paddle.
 We'll move it left if we get a keypress of "h", and right if we get a keypress of "l".
 I would use the arrow keys normally, but they're a little harder to capture over the UART so we'll keep it simple for now.

 We now implement another function `moveObject(object, xoff, yoff)` to make these moves.
 This starts by calling another routine I've implemented in _fb.c_ to move a rectangular bitmap from one screen location to another, leaving only the background colour behind.
 It's a sloppy implementation, but it will do for now.
+We then just update the object's (x, y) coordinates and return.

 With our paddle logic in place, let's deal with the ball.
 We've set some initial velocities but, before we actually move the ball, we need to check for collisions.
 If we're about to hit a brick, we: